Structured program theorem: Origin and variants

+In 1964, Corrado Böhm had defined a simple Turing-complete programming language (P′′), based on sequence and iteration.
+In a subsequent paper, Böhm and Giuseppe Jacopini restated this result.

-The theorem is typically credited to a 1966 paper by Corrado Böhm and Giuseppe Jacopini.
+The structured program theorem is typically credited to that 1966 paper.
 Harel wrote in 1980 that the Böhm–Jacopini paper enjoyed "universal popularity", particularly with proponents of structured programming.
 Harel also noted that "due to its rather technical style [the 1966 Böhm–Jacopini paper] is apparently more often cited than read in detail", and after reviewing a large number of papers published up to 1980, Harel argued that the contents of the Böhm–Jacopini proof were usually misrepresented as a folk theorem that essentially contains a simpler result, a result which itself can be traced to the inception of modern computing theory in the papers of von Neumann and Kleene.

 Harel also writes that the more generic name was proposed by H.D.
 Mills as "The Structure Theorem" in the early 1970s.

-Single-while-loop, folk version of the theorem
+The evolution of the theorem was as follows.